xebialabs-community/xld-smoke-test-plugin/README.md

 # Overview #

-The Smoke Test plugin is an XL Deploy plugin that triggers http requests at the end of the deployment tasks.
-It uses `wget` executable file.
+The Smoke Test plugin is an XL Deploy plugin that triggers http requests at the end of the deployment task.
+It uses either `wget` executable file (Unix / Windows) or `Invoke-WebRequest` PowerShell cmdlet (Windows).

 # Requirements #